schul-cloud/deployment-files/README.md

 ## Schul-Cloud
 #### Server
 For the initial running of the server no secrets are needed, but as in every project there are sometimes secrets you need for extra services such as E-Mail (SMTP) or our Storage Endpoint (AWS S3).

+> Soon as environment variable again for easier secret handling

 - Add your secrets to the `secrets.json`, which can be found in `schulcloud/server` including:
   - SMTP